weaselflink/pdf-easy-outline/README.md

 ### Limitations

-An existing outlines in `input-file` is removed.
+An existing outline in `input-file` is removed.